aambrose1/SeniorProject_KinTree/README.md

 `node server.js`

-Directions for database setup are in progress.
+### Database Setup

-Run the command 'npm install knex mysql2'
+Run the command `npm install knex mysql2`

 Create a .env file with MySQL information.
 Add username, password, and database name.

-Run the command 'node mysql-connection.js' to verify the connection.
+Run the command `node mysql-connection.js` to verify the connection.

-Run the command 'knex:migrate status' to ensure proper migration files are loaded.
+Run the command `knex:migrate status` to ensure proper migration files are loaded.

-Run the command 'knex migrate:latest' to create existing database tables.
+Run the command `knex migrate:latest` to create existing database tables.